 Lupin III: Part III ("Pink Jacket") - 1984-1985

 This outing saw the titular thief dressed in a Pink Jacket, with a red tie, and aqua (sometimes blue) dress shirt.
 The pastel colours were just some of the changes to the art style that upset many fans upon release.
-As noted in the picture above, Lupin appears to have an afro.
+As noted in the page picture, Lupin appears to have an afro.
 In addition to the art changes, the tone of the series was even Lighter and Softer than the already-lightened "Red Jacket" series; much of the series' humour was based around slapstick.

 The series began airing on March 3, 1984.
 It experienced a very irregular release, as if TMS wanted to do a "every week" release like "Red Jacket" experienced, but had trouble getting episodes onto the TV schedule, or perhaps completed on time.
 The final (50th) episode aired on Christmas day (December 25th) in 1985.

 Fans, when speaking of the "Pink Jacket" series, almost always imply the film Legend of the Gold of Babylon at the same time, due to the similarity in art design.
 Because many of the episodes share the same slapstick style of the "Red Jacket" series, this one is judged almost entirely by the art style.

+Spoilers below!
 Don't read below if you don't want to know how this caper turns out!